Poll Managers Needed for November 3 General Election

 If you are willing and able to serve, South Carolina needs you.
 The fact is we must have poll managers to have elections.
-Unless new poll managers step up to serve, we expect counties will have to close and consolidate polling places.
+Unless new poll managers step up to serve, we expect counties will have to close and consolidate polling places, which can cause large crowds and longer lines for voters.

 Poll Managers (and poll manager's assistants): $60 for attending training + $15 for COVID-19 training + $75 for working on election day + $15 for additional COVID-19 related duties on election day = $165 Total